How to Buy the Best Pontoon for You

 When we first started out with our boat, it was a real learning experience getting used to towing the boat around.
 Not to mention trying to back it down some of those boat ramps!
 If you're not familiar with trailering, there are some solid tips on this here.

-On the other hand, if you’re going to primarily keep it docked, you better make sure it fits!
-Depending on your space, the length can be a crucial decision make factor.
+On the other hand, if you're going to primarily keep it docked, you better make sure it fits!
+Depending on your space, the length can be a crucial decision making factor.

 The last thing you want to do is get excited about a boat, make the purchase and then find out you weren't right about the size of your dock.

 Another aspect to think about it whether it will be used in fresh or saltwater.
 While all boats will require maintenance and care, there are a few extra things to take into account if it's going to be used for saltwater.